-Current estimates pegged the cost of mental illness at nearly $1 trillion US per year – even before the pandemic struck.
-But organizations that take strong action now to improve mental health and worker well-being in their workplaces will likely find themselves on a more stable and productive footing when the world emerges from COVID-19.
+Current estimates pegged the cost of mental illness at nearly $1 trillion US per year and it’s estimated that 12 billion working days are lost every year to conditions like depression and anxiety.
+But organizations that take strong action now to improve mental health and worker well-being in their workplaces will likely find themselves on a more stable and productive footing.

 But what specific actions should you take?
 We’ve enlisted a few of our in-house occupational health and safety experts to offer a few things to consider on your journey to improving mental health and wellness at your organization:

-Sean Baldry, CRSP, Product Marketing Manager for Cority’s Health and Safety Management solutions recommends:
+Sean Baldry, CRSP, Product Marketing Director for Cority’s Health and Safety Management solutions recommends:

 Research has shown that the degree to which we feel supported in the workplace is critical to our mental wellness and our overall productivity.
 By creating a psychologically safe workplace that emphasizes compassionate leadership, work-life balance, a culture of respect and civility, and availability of timely psychological supports, organizations will benefit from a more engaged, effective, and resilient workforce.
 Training on individual resilience and mental wellness is a logical first step to help remove the stigma associated with the topic and build greater understanding and empathy.